MIT-BECL/CV_Resources/README.md

 <img src="figs/resume_word_side.png"
      style="float: left; margin-right: 10px;" />

-Tables are used to set up the word document, with each row indicating a information block.
+Tables are used to set up the word document, with each row indicating an information block.
 Table lines can be adjusted depending on desired margins by clicking and dragging the gridline.